kmjennison/dfp-prebid-setup/README.md

    * Ensure that **API access** is enabled.
    * Click the **Add a service account user** button.
      * Use the service account email for the Google developer credentials you created above.
-     * Set the role to "Trafficker".
+     * Set the role to "Administrator".
      * Click **Save**.

 ### Setting Up